SSHFC/docs/docs/erms.md

 ### View Record Type List

-TO view Record Type List, click on the ** View Record Type List** button.
+To view the Record Type List, click on the ** View Record Type List** button.
 Delete, Update, Show options available for each record.